hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 ## When does this error occurs ?

 The most typical situations for this error to occur is with the iLOrest tool.
-This tool allows allows in-band and out-of-band Redfish management as explained in [this article](https://developer.hpe.com/blog/managing-ilo-sessions-with-redfish/).
+This tool allows in-band and out-of-band Redfish management as explained in [this article](https://developer.hpe.com/blog/managing-ilo-sessions-with-redfish/).